NEASQC/neasqc.github.io/qrbs/_sources/install.rst.txt

     python -m build

-After the building process has finished, you will find a dist directory with different files.
+After the building process has finished, you will find the ``dist`` directory with different files.
 Go inside this directory and run the following command:

 .. code::